abhishek1294/Open-Source-EDA/README.md

 7-SPEF header descrition

 # PNR interactive flow tutorial
+Pin placement we can do in qflow manager .
 1-Few tips on PIN placement and floor planning chip
 2-Placement and pre-route STA
 3-Routing and post route STA